amonter/amonter/README.md

-# 👋 I'm Adrian Avendaño
+# 👋 I'm Adrian Avendano

 Building at the intersection of **cognition, culture, and code** — exploring how technology reshapes human attention and connection.